zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 hundreds of people taking a shit on the train tracks.
 Most of the buildings I saw were falling apart and practically built on top of each other, and none of them were fully enclosed.
-We passed by trains that were so crowded, people were literally hanging on to the doors outside of the train.
+We passed by trains that were so crowded, people were literally hanging onto the doors outside of the train.
 Meanwhile I'm sitting here in the EC car with people wearing suits and gold watches working on their MacBooks... the contrast was stark for sure.